What is ‘CVBS in 1’ the yellow RCA for?

 CVBS is an acronym for ‘composite video baseband signal’ and is usually carried on a yellow RCA / Phono type plug and socket.

-CVBS is a video signal (standard-definition, analogue video).
+CVBS is a video signal (standard definition, analog video).

-CVBS IN 1 just identifies it as the first (number 1), as opposed to 2 (number 2).
-This helps if there is more than one video input lead for your android headunit.
+CVBS IN 1 identifies it as the first (number 1) instead of 2 (number 2).
+This helps if there is more than one video input lead for your Android headunit.

 CVBS IN 1, the first video input connector.